Business case: Business process design

-Key elements of the business case report
+Components of a business case report

-A good business case report, which brings confidence and accountability into the field of making investment decisions, is a compilation of all information collected during enterprise analysis and the business case process.
-The key purpose is to provide evidence and justification for continuing with the investment proposition.
-Here is a recommended structure:
+A good business case report brings confidence and accountability into the field of making investment decisions.
+It is a compilation of all information collected during enterprise analysis and the business case process.
+The key objective is to provide evidence and justification for continuing with the investment proposition.

+A business case can include details such as strategic alignment, return on investments, risk exposure assessment, feasibility study, expected key performance indicators, evaluations and alternative measures.